Ogopogo: Alleged sightings

+In June 2024, there was a reported sighting which described a long snake in the water.

 Explanations

 According to skeptical author Benjamin Radford, contemporary sightings of Ogopogo were most likely misidentifications of water fowl, otter, or beaver, adding, "[the First Nations stories] were not referring to a literal lake monster like Ogopogo, but instead to a legendary water spirit.
-Though the supernatural N'ha-a-itk of the Okanagan Valley Indians are long gone, a decidedly less fearsome — and more biological — beast, whose exact form is a matter of debate, has replaced it.".
+Though the supernatural N'ha-a-itk of the Okanagan Valley Indians are long gone, a decidedly less fearsome — and more biological — beast, whose exact form is a matter of debate, has replaced it."
 Joe Nickel and Benjamin Radford propose an origin in claims of "sightings" in wildlife in the region.
 Otters often swim in a row and their motion can often be mistaken for one continuous serpent.
 Radford pointed to John Kirk's 1989 sighting as likely being a group of otters.

 Sturgeon are often mistaken as lake monsters, but their existence in Okanagan is unclear.
-There is currently an unclaimed $10,000 dollar reward for concrete evidence of sturgeon in Okanagan.
+There is currently an unclaimed $10,000 reward for definitive evidence of sturgeon in Okanagan.

 Benjamin Radford has pointed to waterspouts as a likely source of inspiration for First Nation myths.
 Waterspouts are fairly common on Okanagan Lake, often forming when air temperatures drop and the lake still has a relatively warm water temperature.

-However some people have claimed it to be a surviving Basilosaurus, a prehistoric whale that has been described as long and somewhat serpentine like.
-However, this theory has been mostly debunked as most fossils have been found in Egypt and it went extinct 35 million years ago.
-Additionally, Okanagan Lake gets very cold in the winter likely making it impossible for a whale like creature that has been adapted to salt water to live there.
+Appearances in other media

+In "Quagmire", a third season episode of The X-Files, Agent Mulder mentions the Ogopogo of Lake Okanagan to his partner Agent Scully as an example of recognized lake creatures.

+The Ogopogo is referenced in the English language translation of the Super Nintendo game Final Fantasy IV, lending its name to a superboss in the game's final dungeon.
+The creature manifests as a more deadly incarnation of the summoned monster Leviathan, and uses a water attack named Deluge.

+The animated series The Venture Bros. references the Ogopogo in the episode "Return to Malice".
+Number 21, a henchman of the series' antagonist and a prominent secondary character, claims the creature is real, clarifying that it is a plesiosaur, and derides Champ and Nessie as hoaxes.

+Okanagan Lake and the Ogopogo feature prominently in the plot of "Ogopogo!", an episode of Mike Tyson Mysteries.

+The Yu-Gi-Oh! trading card game features a set of monsters based on cryptids from around the world.
+Among them is a version of the Ogopogo, with an appearance based on its commonly accepted features.